 The concept of zero—less than one, nothing, nada—is deceptively complex.
 The first placeholder zero dates back to around 300 BCE, and the notion didn’t make its way to Western Europe until the 12th century.
 It takes children until preschool to wrap their brains around the concept.
 But scientists in Australia recently discovered a new animal capable of understanding zero: the honey bee.
-According to Vox, a new study finds that the insects can be taught the concept of nothing.
+A 2018 study finds that the insects can be taught the concept of nothing.

 A few other animals can understand zero, according to current research.
 Dolphins, parrots, and monkeys can all understand the difference between something and nothing, but honey bees are the first insects proven to be able to do it.

-The new study, published in the journal Science, finds that honey bees can rank quantities based on “greater than” and “less than,” and can understand that nothing is less than one.
+The 2018 study, published in the journal Science, finds that honey bees can rank quantities based on “greater than” and “less than,” and can understand that nothing is less than one.